Are Pennsylvania Records Public?

 - Property records

 The Pennsylvania Right to Know Law permits public access to almost all public records ranging from government correspondence to court records and marriage records.
 This means that by contacting the appropriate record custodian, a Pennsylvania resident may access, view, and copy public records no matter how they are stored.
-However, the personal property of record custodians and government employees does not come under public records.
-For example, the personal phone records or emails of a county clerk are not considered public records.
+To search public records, interested members of the public are typically required to contact the appropriate custodian and provide them with the information required to facilitate record search.
+However, the personal information of record custodians and government employees are not regarded as public records.
+For example, the personal phone records or emails of a county clerk is not public record information.

 Who Can Access Pennsylvania Public Records?